Ashutosh-cpu-glitch/hybrid-plasticity-snn/README.md

 This is a small-scale exploratory study, not a publication-ready paper.
 Notable open items (detailed in `REPORT.md`):
-- Evaluated only on Split-MNIST, a relatively easy benchmark.
+- Evaluated only on the Split MNIST benchmark.
 - No comparison yet against established continual learning baselines (EWC, GEM, etc.).
 - The learned gate does not yet show a clear advantage over a fixed